benhofer/portfolio/README.md

 # Simple Portfolio App

-My goal was to create a very simple portfolio website in one day.
-Nothing flashy, just a template to display my work.
+My goal was to create a one-page visual resume.

-The app includes the following technologies:
+The app is built using the following technologies:
 - ReactJS (Create-React-App)
 - Bulma CSS Framework

+Also:
 - Iconify Icons
+- Custom-designed graphics

 --

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).